Information for IAM Student Employees

-- The Self Service window will open and the student can select View Paycheck and timesheet information.
+- The Self Service window will open and the student can select View Paycheck and enter time sheet information.

 Employee schedules are made for each semester by Mark Quilhot.
 Mark will request availability for students a few weeks before the semester starts, and will generate a finalized schedule before the semester begins.

-- Student workers may REQUEST to miss a normally scheduled shift, but any request must be made 24 hours or more in advance of the missed shift.
+- Student workers may REQUEST to miss a normally scheduled shift, but any request must be made 24 hours or more in advance of the missed shift to be "excused".